 - Before you get started

 - How much does it cost?

 An introduction to the world of loft insulation

-Firstly, The Loft Boys have specialised in flooring and boarding lofts – which also means installing loft insulation – since 2009.
+Firstly, The Loft Boys have specialised in flooring and boarding lofts – which also means installing loft insulation – since 2010.
 So we’d like to think we know a thing or two about it.
 In fact, we might even go as far as saying we’re loft insulation evangelists!
-That’s because we know a lot about its many benefits and we think that every suitable home needs to have it.
+That’s because we know a lot about its many benefits.
+And we think that every suitable home needs to have it too.
 Otherwise, they are missing out on some serious long-term cost benefits.
 And equally importantly – a nicer, healthier, environment to live in.

 The cost-saving benefits of insulating your loft properly are pretty well known (or should be).
 There are also other factors to consider such as the health of you and your loved ones.
 Also, there are some related issues you may not have thought of or simply haven’t come across before.

 We’ve put this guide together to give you as much knowledge as possible about loft insulation.
 So that you too can go and get your loft sorted!